 Currently, there are approximately 1.5 million websites built with Shopify worldwide.

 There are of course other options available to you for your ecommerce website design.

-Magento is a robust enterprise level ecommerce platform, owned by Adobe.
-Rich in functionality but complicated from development perspective.
+Magento is a robust enterprise-level ecommerce platform, owned by Adobe.
+Rich in functionality but complicated from a development perspective.

-Squarespace also offer a basic ecommerce platform.
+Squarespace also offers a basic ecommerce platform.
 Monthly fees and a commission per sale can rack the costs up.
-You can get a site up and running quickly with the page builder, but may find its limitations frustrating.
+You can get a site up and running quickly with the page builder but may find its limitations frustrating.

-In summary, as a solution for a website design for small business, both platforms would do the job and offer certain benefits when compared to others.
+In summary, as a solution for a website design for small businesses, both platforms would do the job and offer certain benefits when compared to others.

 Looking to have a new website design ecommerce enabled?
 We have put together a comprehensive website guide on things to consider before you get started.

-To discuss your website requirements further why not give the team a call today on 01483 904950, or email email@example.com.
+To discuss your website requirements further why not give the team a call today at 01483 904950, or email firstname.lastname@example.org.